imjihuan/fuego/docs/rst_src/Updating_Fuego.rst

 list, and we will try to assist.

 Preserving old containers
 ==============================

 Please note that you do not have to destroy or remove a container when you create a new one.
-By convention the fuego docker image is called ``fuego`` and the fuego docker container is called ``fuego-container``.
+By convention the Fuego docker image is called ``fuego`` and the Fuego docker container is called ``fuego-container``.
 You can specify different names when you create a new image and container, but the preferred method of dealing with this is to rename the existing image and container, and create new ones with the default